iterative/dvc.org/public/static/docs/command-reference/metrics/show.md

 > See `dvc metrics modify` to learn how to apply `-t` and `-x` permanently.

-When metrics change, an alternative way to display them is `dvc metrics diff`, which compares them with a previous version.
+An alternative way to display metrics is the `dvc metrics diff` command, which compares them with a previous version.

 ## Options